steveculshaw/brindlewoodbay/README.md

 Winnie and Atsidi head to the inn door ... and Moonhowl runs off with the grey dog.<br>
 Track her to the shore, dash into the spray to save her ... **[Cold & Wet]**

-Meanwhile Krystal & Winnie do some searching ... and find a human arm left by the grey dog!
+Meanwhile Krystal & Winnie do some searching ... and find a human arm (female/adolescent) left by the grey dog!<br>
+Put a stake in the ground to mark the location.<br>
+Winnie goes to give the arm to the local constable, and Krystal, Atsidi & Moonhowl head back to the Golden Bull for food, drink & warmth<br>
+He wanted take away the arm ... <br>

 ## All Clues